Moacir Santos: Life and career

 Moacir Santos was born in Flores do Pajeú, Pernambuco in 1926.
 His mother died when he was two years old, and as his father had already left the family, he was taken in by another family.
 He grew up in poverty but his adoptive family assisted him with attending school and music lessons.
 By age 14, he could play the saxophone, banjo, guitar and mandolin.
-As a teenager, he played in the band of the Military Police of Parabia and later became the band's conductor.
+As a teenager, he played in the band of the Military Police of Paraíba and later became the band's conductor.
 He eventually ran away from home, becoming an itinerant musician moving around Pernambuco looking for employment and even, for a time, working in a travelling circus.

 By the 1950s, Santos was living in Rio de Janeiro and worked for Rádio Nacional as a composer.
 Recognising the artistic value of popular music, Santos began to study big-band composers, taking lessons from Hans-Joachim Koelreutter.
 Ultimately, he would become the radio station's music director.
-During the 1950s and 1960s, Santos privately taught a number of young Bossa Nova musicians such as Nara Leao, Baden Powell, Carlos Lyra and Roberto Menescal.
+During the 1950s and 1960s, Santos privately taught a number of young Bossa Nova musicians such as Nara Leão, Baden Powell, Carlos Lyra and Roberto Menescal.

 In 1965, Santos released the album Coisas (translating to "things" in Portuguese) on the Forma record label.
 The album was a fusion of Afro-Brazilian rhythms and the sounds of big-band jazz.
 Although at the time the album did not garner much attention, it has gone on to receive praise with the New York Times describing it as "one of the great accomplishments of modern Brazilian music".
 Larry Blumenfeld, in The Village Voice, wrote that the album represented "the best of Brazilian jazz".

 After composing a number of scores for Brazilian films throughout the 1960s, Santos had the opportunity to move to the United States.
 In 1967, Santos and his wife, Cleonice, moved to Pasadena, California, with the intent of breaking into the film industry.
 He continued to give music lessons from his home, through which he met Horace Silver.
 Most of his work in Hollywood was uncredited, with Final Justice being his only film credit.

 Santos recorded three albums for Blue Note in the 1970s.
 His 1972 release, Maestro, was nominated for a Grammy award.
 Santos, however, did not receive the wider acclaim he sought and continued to write and teach music in Southern California.

 In 2001, fellow Brazilians Zé Nogueira and Mario Adnet arranged sessions to re-record some of Santos' compositions.
 These recordings would form the 2004 album Ouro Negro which featured performances from Milton Nascimento, Joao Donato and Gilberto Gil.
 The album revived Santos' reputation in Brazil and around the world.
 His final album, Choros & Alegria, was released in 2005.
 It was made up entirely of new material and featured a performance from Wynton Marsalis.

 In 2006, Santos died due to complications from an earlier stroke at an assisted living facility in Pasadena, California.
 Shortly before dying, Santos was awarded the Shell Music and Premio Tim awards.